grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Oh, so you got a pet..." said Percy, "to keep you company during those long hours alone aboard the _Gnat_.
 To keep you from going crazy...er?"

 "Naw, Herschel's not a pet, I told ya --- he's a fuckin' upgrade to the _Gnat_!
 See I got him from a guy on the dock.
-He's specially trained to look for his home roost on a submarine on the surface of the ocean.
+The bird's specially trained to look for his home roost on a submarine on the surface of the ocean.
 His roost is on the _Gnat_ now, and I've been taking care of him.
 Soon he'll realize the _Gnat_ is his home.
-Then I just give him to you guys, and when you need me, you can send Herschel out to find the _Gnat_ with a message tied to his leg."
+Then I just give him to you guys, and when you need me, you can send Herschel out to find the _Gnat_ with a message tied to his fuckin' leg."

 "Umm.
 Why would we use a pigeon instead of, say, the radio?"

 "Well, I realized that with the modifications I was making to the engine, the _Gnat_ is now so loud inside that I can't hear the radio while the diesel is running.
 I needed another way to communicate with you guys, and Herschel seemed perfect.
-Messages by pigeon are also more secure than radio."
+Messages by pigeon are also more fuckin' secure than radio."

 "A pigeon..." said Percy.
 "Seems fuckin' ridiculous to me."